Mason Greenwood's football journey may be steering away from Manchester United, his current parent club, as he plies his trade on loan at Getafe.

-Atletico Madrid are a Spanish soccer club who play in La Liga.
-Atletico are one of three clubs based in Madrid, Spain's capital, along with Rayo Vallecano and Real Madrid.
+Atletico Madrid are a Spanish football club who play in La Liga.
+They are one of three clubs based in Madrid, Spain's capital, along with Real Madrid and Rayo Vallecano.
 Real are their great rivals and arguably the most successful team in world soccer history.

-Atletico Madrid used to play their home matches at the Vicente Calderon Stadium before moving to the Wanda Metropolitano in 2017.
+Atletico Madrid used to play their home matches at the Vicente Calderon Stadium before moving to the Estadio Metropolitano in 2017.

 Foundation and early history

-In 1974, Atletico Madrid made the European Cup final, but they were beaten 4-0 by Bayern Munich in the replay after a 1-1 first-leg draw after extra time.
-Luis Aragones, a key player for Atletico during this era and a future Spain national team coach, scored Atletico's goal in the first leg.
+In 1974, Atletico Madrid made the European Cup final, but they were beaten 4-0 by Bayern Munich in a replay after a 1-1 draw following extra time.
+Luis Aragones, a key player for Atletico during this era and a future Spain national team coach, scored Atletico's goal in the first game.

 Financial problems and relegation